-MySQL only has one operator that allows you to work with regular expressions.
+MySQL 5.x only had one operator that allows you to work with regular expressions.
 This is the REGEXP operator, which works just like the LIKE operator, except that instead of using the _ and % wildcards, it uses a POSIX Extended Regular Expression (ERE).
 Despite the “extended” in the name of the standard, the POSIX ERE flavor is a fairly basic regex flavor by modern standards.
 Still, it makes the REGEXP operator far more powerful and flexible than the simple LIKE operator.

 First, use RegexBuddy to define a regex or retrieve a regexp saved in a RegexBuddy library.
 Rely on RegexBuddy’s clear regex analysis, which is constantly updated as you build the pattern, rather than dealing with the cryptic regex syntax on your own.
 Detailed help on that syntax is always only a click away.